St. Clement’s Church exhibit. Photo Åge Hojem, NTNU University Museum

 Where Olav Haraldsson became St. Olav

-NOTE: The exhibition may be closed to visitors during scheduled events.
+NOTE: The exhibition may be closed to other visitors during scheduled events and guided tours.

-There may be a charge for special events or tours of the exhibition.
-Information to come.
+There is a charge for special events or tours of the exhibition.
+See Guided tour below.

 The building is wheelchair accessible.
 There is a wheelchair lift down to the exhibition.